-Mr. Fan Ren Da, Anthony (Independent Non-executive Director) (Chairman) Mr. Gao Pei Ji (Independent Non-executive Director) Mr. Shou Xuancheng (Independent Non-executive Director) (resigned on 4 December 2015) Mr. Look Andrew (Independent Non-executive Director) (appointed on 4 December 2015)
+Mr. Fan Ren Da, Anthony (Independent Non-executive Director) (Chairman) Mr. Gao Pei Ji (Independent Non-executive Director) Mr. Look Andrew (Independent Non-executive Director)

 The members of the committee possess appropriate professional qualifications and/or experience in financial matters.
-None of the committee members is or was a partner of the existing external auditors.
+None of the committee members is or was a partner of the existing external auditor.

 The committee meets as and when required to perform its responsibilities, and at least twice in each financial year of the Company.
 Two meetings were held in the year.
-During the year, the committee reviewed, together with senior management and the external auditors, the financial statements for the year ended 31 December 2014 and the financial statements for the six months ended 30 June 2015, the accounting principles and practices adopted by the Company, statutory compliance, other financial reporting matters, risk management and internal control systems, internal audit functions and continuing connected transactions of the Company.
+During the year, the committee reviewed, together with senior management and the external auditor, the financial statements for the year ended 31 December 2015 and the financial statements for the six months ended 30 June 2016, the accounting principles and practices adopted by the Group, statutory compliance, other financial reporting matters, the adequacy and effectiveness of the Group's internal control, including financial, operational and compliance controls and risk management.
+The committee has also considered the adequacy of resources, staff qualifications and experience of the Company's accounting, internal audit and financial reporting functions.
+In addition, it has considered the continuing connected transactions of the Company.

-The committee has recommended to the Board (which endorsed the recommendation) that, subject to shareholders' approval at the forthcoming AGM, Ernst & Young be re-appointed as the Company's external auditors for 2016.
+The committee has recommended to the Board (which endorsed the recommendation) that, subject to shareholders' approval at the forthcoming AGM, Ernst & Young be re-appointed as the Company's external auditor for 2017.